genestack/user-tutorials/source/tutorials/Methylation_profiling/exploring-methylation-levels-genome-browser.rst

-Exploring the genome methylation levels in Genome Browser
+Exploring the genome methylation levels in Genome browser
 *********************************************************

 We can explore the distribution of genome methylation levels counted for